danjrauch/dash/README.md

 # dashdb [![Build Status](https://travis-ci.org/danjrauch/dashDB.svg?branch=master)](https://travis-ci.org/danjrauch/dashDB)

 dashdb is *(will be)* a lightweight graph-based database system written with Clojure.
-It's also the predecessor to rubik (a scalable future version of dashdb).

-## Story
+## Description

 dashdb is being developed as a hobby project.
 It strives to allow for the storage and search of entities and relationships through a tableless architecture.
 In other words entities and relationships are first class types.
 It supports a cypher-like, derivative query language.
 Development began on December 1 2018.